DeactivatedWhatSoever/NSL/me/effective_debugging.md

 * Have mechanisms to create a replicable execution environment.
 * Use a revision control system to label and retrieve your software’s versions.

+## Minimize the Turnaround Time from Your Changes to Their Result
+Trying to make your debugging cycle to take as less time as it can.
+Building and executing, less time!
+Or you can just use unit tests to make it go ASAP.
+ The build must be fast, and the build must fail fast too.
+Also, when you make an automated testing environment, that environment must boot up fast, do stuff fast, and fail fast.
+That’s how you reduce your time.
+ If you need to automate testing for GUI and web browsers, use selenium, AutoHotkey, Automator, and AutoKey for each platforms.

+### Things to Remember
+* A fast turnaround time increases your effectiveness.
+* Set up a fast automated build and deployment process.
+* Minimize the time it takes for your tests to fail.

 #reading/books